jakehova/knowledgedump/tech/dev-tools/nx/nx.md

   * express
 * Add Application
   * nx g @nrwl/<platform> <project name>
+  * OR nx g app
+    * this is how to create an app by following prompts
 * Add Library
   * nx g @nrwl/<platform>:lib <library name>
     * To create a standard typescript library: platform is node